JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

     $function$
 ```

-And finally for all of this to actually work, we need to define the event trigger and bind it to our function, which thankfully is simple!
+And finally for all of this to work, we need to define the event trigger and bind it to our function, which thankfully is simple!

 Notice in the following snippet that we specify `ddl_command_end`, there are two main points one can hook into:
 - `ddl_command_start` - Execute (and wait for) the function **BEFORE** running the DDL itself, inspecting catalogues at this point **will not** show the change as being reflected.
 This is a good point to perform validation/security checks.